grayhemp/pgcookbook/slony1_replication_setup.md

     slonik subscribe_set.slonik

 At this moment carefully watch the logs.
-If you mixed up with master and slave you need to find it out as fast as possible to stop the replication as it could damage the data.
+If you mixed up with origin and replica you need to find it out as fast as possible to stop the replication as it could damage the data.

 [1]: http://slony.info/documentation/2.1/security.html#SUPERUSER